Burgundy

 What are its monopoles?

-Clos des Corvées, Clos Goillotte and Clos des Varoilles.
+Clos des Corvées (Nuits-Saint-Georges Premier Cru), Clos Goillotte (Vosne-Romanée) and Clos des Varoilles (Gevrey-Chambertin Premier Cru).